writethedocs/www/docs/conf/portland/2025/cfp.rst

     Call for Proposal ends

 **{{cfp.notification}}**
-    We'll let you know whether your proposal was accepted
+    We'll let you know whether your proposal was accepted, and ask you for some suplimentary information about you.
+    Make sure to confirm your talk as soon as you get the email.

 **{{cfp.slides_by}}**
     We'll ask you for a copy of your slides so that our human captioners can prepare for your talk

-**{{cfp.info_by}}**
-   We'll ask you for your pronouns, how you pronounce your name, and some interesting facts about you so our emcee can prepare to introduce you.

 **{{date.short}}**
     Folks start giving talks on stage!